damianhakert/damianhakert.github.io/source/jobs/security-engineer/index.html.md

 ## Lead

-As a lead of the security team you should organize the work:
+As a lead of the security team you should organize the work to keep the trust of our users:

 1. Make a risk assessment based on ISO 27001
 1. Define priorities, scope, and a time-line